ShaheenHossain/eagle-12.1/doc/reference/cmdline.rst

 .. option:: --email-from <address>

-    Email address used as <FROM> when Eagle ERP needs to send mails
+    Email address used as <FROM> when Eagle needs to send mails

 .. option:: --smtp <server>